pdidev/pdi/pdi/docs/Using_PDI.md

 ```bash
 cmake . -DBUILD_WITHOUT_PDI=ON
 ```
+You may also need an option `-DBUILD_WITH_PARACONF` if your code uses more than `PDI_init`, and you want to be able to use an already available Paraconf dependency.

 This is the preferred method of using no-pdi, as the following may result in a conflict when using a dependency toward Paraconf outside of PDI.
 You can refer to `pdi/tests/CMakeLists.txt` for an example.